-Boiler kW Calculator – What Size Boiler Do I Need?
+Boiler Size Calculator – What Size Boiler Do I Need?

-The right size boiler for your home largely depends on your properties hot water demands but includes other factors such as the size of your property.
+The right size boiler for your home largely depends on your property’s hot water demands but also includes other factors such as the size of your property, the number of bathrooms, and insulation.

 • The boiler size or power output is measured in kilowatts (kW).

-• Factors to consider when determining boiler size include the size of the property, the number of radiators, bedrooms and bathrooms.
+• Factors to consider when determining boiler size include the size of the property, the number of radiators, and the number of bedrooms and bathrooms.

 • Combi boilers are generally suitable for small and average-sized homes, while system and regular boilers (boilers with a tank) are more suitable for larger properties.